parkdaniel0225/SpellChecker/README.md

 # spellChecker
-Spell-Checker application that checks your spelling in a document.
+Spell-Checker application that checks and fixes your spelling in a document.